Elzariant/SH-ESP32-VolvoMD2030-DataCollector/README.md

-# SH-ESP32 1-Wire temperature sensor example
+# SH-ESP32 Volvo Penta 2030 - Data Collector

-This repo implements an example engine temperature sensor for the SH-ESP32 development board using Signal K and the SensESP library.
+This repo implements an example ....
-The temperatures are measured using 1-Wire DS18B20 sensors.